 While we get the appeal of winging it, we also know what mid-November feels like, when page layouts and staff crises are keeping you up at night.

 Also, let’s leave stress aside for a minute.
-If you’re a new yearbook advisor (or, heck, even a seasoned one), you know it’ll feel better to have answers to questions like: What matters?
+If you’re a new yearbook adviser (or, heck, even a seasoned one), you know it’ll feel better to have answers to questions like: What matters?
 What doesn’t?
 Did we forget something important?
 Are we sure?

 Yearbook planning gives you the answers to those questions, gives you back your sleepless mid-November life, and gives you a blueprint for a really amazing yearbook.